zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

         ```

 1. For systems that use LDISKFS OSDs:
-    1. Upgrade the Lustre `e2fsprogs` distribution:
+    1. Upgrade the Lustre\* `e2fsprogs` distribution:

         ```bash
         yum --nogpgcheck \
         --disablerepo=* --enablerepo=e2fsprogs-wc install e2fsprogs
         ```

-    1. If the installed `kernel-tools` and  `kernel-tools-libs` packages are at a higher revision than the patched kernel packages in the Lustre server repository, they will need to be removed:
+    1. If the installed `kernel-tools` and  `kernel-tools-libs` packages are at a higher revision than the patched kernel packages in the Lustre\* server repository, they will need to be removed:

         ```bash
         yum erase kernel-tools kernel-tools-libs
         ```

-    1. Install the Lustre-patched kernel packages.
-Ensure that the Lustre repository is picked for the kernel packages, by disabling the OS repos:
+    1. Install the Lustre\* patched kernel packages.
+Ensure that the Lustre\* repository is picked for the kernel packages, by disabling the OS repos:

         ```bash
         yum --nogpgcheck --disablerepo=base,extras,updates \
-        --enablerepo=lustre-server install \
+        install \
         kernel \
         kernel-devel \
         kernel-headers \